IrtizaNasar/CCI-Diploma23-CreativeCoding/week 3/README.md

 1. Students will build upon foundational knowledge of web technologies, specifically JavaScript through an introductory session.
 1. Students will develop and understanding of common debugging techniques.

+# For next week

+Reflect in your process journal.

 # Resources

 [Process journal template repository](https://git.arts.ac.uk/shaikhirtizanasar/CC-Process-Journal-Template)